glassbeadsoftware/snapmail-cli/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
     help           Prints this message or the help of the given subcommand(s) setup          Create agent and config
     clear          Erase agent and config
     info           Display setup (conductor config...)
     change         Change handle / config
     directory      Display all users part of the current network ping           Check if a user is online pull           Query the DHT for all relevant data (handles, mailbox, ackbox) send           Send a mail
     list           Display all mails (with filtering)
     open           Read mailbox
-    attachment Extract an attachment from a mail listen     Listen to network events
+    get-attachment Extract an attachment from a mail listen         Listen to network events
 `````

 ## Sub-commands